top of page

 PhD with Integrated Study

-As part of the CDT in Natural Language Processing, I am working on smart speakers and privacy.
-I am looking at voice assistants like Amazon Alexa or Google Home in shared spaces (e.g. kitchen, living room) and their impact on our privacy and security.
+As part of the CDT in Natural Language Processing, I am working on smart speakers like Amazon Echo or Google Home and their privacy implications when shared.
+My work lies at the intersection of Human-Computer Interaction and Computer Security and Privacy and draws on concepts from Psychology, Law and Design.

 UKRI CDT in NLP Award (Funding until 2024)